 For many Autistic and ADHD (AuDHD) adults, emotions don’t just feel like feelings—they feel like physical events.
 A sudden change in plans can feel like a punch to the gut.
 A sensory overload can feel like your head is being crushed.
-This isn’t dramatic; it is a physiological reality of how the neurodivergent nervous system processes intensity.

 In the Pacific Northwest, where the “Big Dark” and gray skies already tax our dopamine levels, managing these emotional spikes can be even more challenging.
 You might find yourself going from zero to one hundred in seconds, leaving you wondering, “Why am I like this?”

 This is emotional dysregulation.
-It is not a character flaw, and it is not something you can simply “think” your way out of.
-In the neurodiversity-affirming community, we are moving away from labeling this as “mood swings” and understanding it through the lens of Nervous System Regulation.
-When your brain lacks the “brakes” to modulate intensity, you need body-based (somatic) tools—not just logic—to find safety again.
+It is not a character flaw.
+You also cannot simply “think” your way out of it.
+In the neurodiversity-affirming community, we are moving away from calling this “mood swings.”
+Instead, we understand it through the lens of Nervous System Regulation.

 The Biology of the AUDHD ‘Crash’ (It’s Not Just Drama)

 When these competing needs clash—or when a monotropic flow state is abruptly interrupted—the nervous system perceives a threat.
 The amygdala (the brain’s alarm bell) hijacks the prefrontal cortex (the logic center).
-This is why telling yourself to “calm down” during a meltdown rarely works; the part of your brain responsible for language and logic has effectively gone offline.

-For AuDHDers, this is often compounded by medication rebounds.
-If you take stimulants for ADHD, you may experience a severe drop in dopamine as the medication wears off, typically 1-2 hours after the peak.
-This chemical crash lowers your window of tolerance, making you susceptible to explosive dysregulation over minor triggers.
+For AuDHDers, medication rebounds often make this worse.
+If you take stimulants for ADHD, you may feel a severe drop in dopamine as the medication wears off.
+This typically happens 1-2 hours after the peak.

 Identifying Your Triggers: The Rumble Stage

-Dysregulation rarely happens out of nowhere, even if it feels that way.
-It is usually preceded by the “Rumble Stage”—a series of physiological cues that signal your stress bucket is overflowing.
-However, many neurodivergent people struggle with interoception (the ability to feel internal body signals), meaning you might miss these cues until it’s too late.
+Dysregulation rarely comes out of nowhere, even if it feels that way.
+It is usually preceded by the “Rumble Stage”—a series of body cues that signal your stress bucket is overflowing.

 Physical Sensations (The ‘Bees Under Skin’ Phenomenon)